 Piscina das Mares, Leca da Palmeira

-The most striking point of interest on this stretch of coastline is the Piscina das Mares (swimming pool of the seas), which was completed in 1966 and designed by Álvaro Siza Vieira, a Portuguese architect.
+The most striking point of interest on this stretch of coastline is the Piscina das Mares (swimming pool of the seas).
+It was completed in 1966 and designed by Álvaro Siza Vieira, a Portuguese architect.
 Since 2006, this has been classified as a national monument.
-The complex consists of two pools, one shallow and unusually shaped and another deeper one of a more traditional rectangular shape.
+The complex consists of two pools; one shallow and unusually shaped and another deeper one of a more traditional rectangular shape.

 Access to several architectural sites, such as these pools and the cruise terminal in Matosinhos, was free the first week of July and we joined a tour.
-Ours was in Portuguese, so we didn’t learn a lot, but it was worth it for a free look inside.
+Ours was in Portuguese, so we did not learn a lot, but it was worth it for a free look inside.
 Changing facilities are functional but basic.
-If you are looking for a similar standard to your leisure club at home, you won’t find it here.
-We considered paying to stay for a swim, but decided against it, as it was a blustery day, the water was on the cool side and by the time we got there more than half the morning session had passed.
+If you are looking for a similar standard to your leisure club at home, you will not find it here.
+We considered paying to stay for a swim but decided against it.
+It was a blustery day, the water was on the cool side, and by the time we got there more than half the morning session had passed.

 There is a small amount of beach within the complex and sunbeds are available for hire.
-There is very limited shade.
+Shade is very limited.

-Tip: Look out for information and posters in tourist information offices about days of free admission to local sites.
+Tip: Look out for information and posters in tourist information offices about days when admission is free to local sites.

 Admission to Piscina das Mares

 Tickets are sold by the day (09:00-19:00) or the half-day (09:00-14:00 and 14:00-19:00).
 Prices vary depending on when you go.
-On weekdays and non-holiday days, adult admission is 25% cheaper per day or 20% cheaper per half-day than at weekends and in the holidays.
+On weekdays and non-holiday days, adult admission is around 22% cheaper per day or over 16% cheaper per half-day than at weekends and in the holidays.
 Under 12s are a little cheaper.
 For the regular swimmers, books of 10 tickets can be bought, saving around 10%.
 If you just want to take an unguided look around without swimming, there is a small nominal charge per person.